alex-bellon/wikipedia/README.md

 - [Auto-antonym](https://en.wikipedia.org/wiki/Auto-antonym) - also called a contronym, contranym or Janus word, is a word with multiple meanings (senses) of which one is the reverse of another.
 For example, the word cleave can mean "to cut apart" or "to bind together".
 - [Autological Word](https://en.wikipedia.org/wiki/Autological_word) - a word that expresses a property that it also possesses
 - [Calque](https://en.wikipedia.org/wiki/Calque) - a word or phrase borrowed from another language by literal word-for-word or root-for-root translation.
 When used as a verb, "to calque" means to borrow a word or phrase from another language while translating its components, so as to create a new lexeme in the target language.
+- [Capitonym](https://en.wikipedia.org/wiki/Capitonym) - a word that changes its meaning (and sometimes pronunciation) when it is capitalized; the capitalization usually applies due to one form being a proper noun or eponym.
 - [Dasein](https://en.wikipedia.org/wiki/Dasein) is a German word that means "being there" or "presence" (German: da "there"; sein "to be"), and is often translated into English with the word "existence".
 It is a fundamental concept in the existential philosophy of Martin Heidegger.
 Heidegger uses the expression Dasein to refer to the experience of being that is peculiar to human beings.
 - [Dead metaphor](https://en.wikipedia.org/wiki/Dead_metaphor) is a figure of speech which has lost the original imagery of its meaning due to extensive, repetitive, and popular usage.
 - [Demonym](https://en.wikipedia.org/wiki/Demonym) - is a word that identifies residents or natives of a particular place and is derived from the name of the place.